feima09/feima09.github.io/_pages/about.md

 - [Apr.
 2026] Two papers are accepted by ICML.

 - [Apr.
 2026] Two papers are accepted by IJCAI.

+- [Mar.
+2026] We organize the [1st Workshop & Challenge on Neurophysiological Intelligence for Human-Aware Multimedia (NeuroMM)](https://2026.neuromm.org/) @ ACM MM 2026.
+Welcome to participate!

 - [Feb.
 2026] Three papers are accepted by CVPR.